Wendy31/Mars-Rover/README.txt

 2) class Rover
     - This class contains and maintains the rover position (coordinates and direction faced).
-    - It also contains the given input data as commands issued to the rover.
+    - It also contains the given input data as commands, issued to the rover.

     BRIEF EXPLANATION OF SOME FUNCTIONS USED:
     - runMission(): takes command as string of letters and determines the rover's action, by executing the approriate methods e.g "M" executes moveForward() and "L" executes turn().